Death and Resurrection Under the Old and New Covenants

 5. Psalms 49:15

 The Hebrew word “Sheol” describes the place where the Old Covenant dead (without their physical bodies) went to after biological death to wait for Christ to be crucified on the cross and to return after His ascension at His Parousia.
-That return event would coincide with their spiritual resurrection.
+That return event would coincide with their resurrection.
 God’s people of the Old Covenant did believe they would someday be rescued from Sheol as indicated in the verse above, “…God will redeem my soul from the power of the grave: [Sheol] for he shall receive me.”